2013–14 Cymru Alliance

 In the 2013–14 season, the Cymru Alliance, a football league in Wales, was won by Cefn Druids, who thus won promotion to the Welsh Premier League.

 Promotion and relegation

-Two teams were promoted into the league from 2012-13 Feeder Leagues: Llanidloes Town, the Mid Wales Football League champions, and Caernarfon Town, the Welsh Alliance League champions.
+Two teams were promoted into the league from 2012 to 2013 Feeder Leagues: Llanidloes Town, the Mid Wales Football League champions, and Caernarfon Town, the Welsh Alliance League champions.

 No teams joined the league as a result of relegation from the 2012–13 Welsh Premier League.